Pruem Decisions

 Large numbers of false DNA matches are expected to occur by chance because of the limited overlap betwen the different profiling systems and because of the large number of comparisons that will be made.
 The largest number of false matches will occur between individuals' DNA profiles stored on the UK database and crime scene DNA profiles stored in other countries, especially in Germany.

-Implementation of the Pruem Directive in the UK has been delayed because of this problem and because the UK DNA Database contains the DNA profiles of large numbers of innocent people arrested in England, Wales and Northern Ireland, in contravention of the 2008 judgment by the European Court of Human Rights in the Marper case.
+Implementation of the Pruem Decisions in the UK was delayed because of this problem and because the UK DNA Database contained the DNA profiles of large numbers of innocent people arrested in England, Wales and Northern Ireland, in contravention of the 2008 judgment by the European Court of Human Rights in the Marper case.
+However, following implementation of the Protection of Freedoms Act, the UK DNA database now complies with this judgement.

 Resources